-Heat pumps are energy-efficient central air conditioners that provide cooling in the summer and heating in the winter, as an alternative to furnaces and air conditioners.
+People sometimes ask what is a heat pump and how they work.
+Heat pumps are simply central air conditioners that provide cooling in the summer and heating in the winter.
 According to the U.S. Energy Information Administration, roughly 12.1 million households use heat pump systems to heat and cool their homes.
 Most of them are located in hot-humid or mixed-humid areas with mild winters, where heat pumps work best.

 Although only about 10 percent of U.S. households use heat pumps, the number is growing fast as new builders opt for a more energy-efficient system.
 It’s important for HVAC contractors to learn and understand how they work, especially as they become more popular.